cratelyn/j/README.md

 the rest of this document is an essay discussing the experience of writing software, using Rust, in a voice inspired by Arthur Whitney's style of C.

-### 💭 on brevity; readability depends on who is reading

-array programming languages are somewhat notorious for their terseness. this terseness often extends to the underlying implementation of these languages as well. before we continue any further, i'd like to cite a snippet from `@xpqz`'s excellent introduction to the K programming
-language:

-> K, like its Iversonian siblings APL and J, values conciseness, or perhaps we should say
-> terseness, of representation and speed of execution.
->
-> [A]ccusations of “unreadable”, “write-only” and “impossible to learn” are leveled at all
-> Iversonian languages, k included. [..] **Readability is a property of the reader, not the
-> language.**

-- [_"Why k?"_][why-k] _(emphasis added)_

-to restate this point bluntly, we will not spend time in this essay humoring questions about the aesthetic or practical validity of these languages. real people wake up, and solve real problems with array programming languages. whether this is the right paradigm for you is not dependent on your first impression, but upon what problems you are trying to solve, and whom you communicate with when solving them.

 ### 🌷 an introduction

 the purpose of building j was not merely to implement an array language in Rust. it was important